foundry-vtt-community/wiki.js/development/api/document.md

 ### Updating Embedded Documents as part of the parent Update

 It is possible to update embedded documents in the same operation used to update a primary document.
-This is more intuitive after examining the `data._source` of the primary document being updated.
+This is more intuitive after examining the `_source` of the primary document being updated.

 Embedded Documents are ultimately stored as an array of document data.
-To modify an embedded document at the same time as its parent primary document, provide an array of data updates in the primary doucment update object.
-It is required to pass in the `_id` of the embedded document in addition to any updates.
+To modify an embedded document at the same time as its parent primary document, provide an array of data updates in the primary document update object.
+It is required to pass in the `_id` of the embedded document in addition to any updates so Foundry knows which item to update (this is a special case of array updates where you don't need to pass the full array).

 ```javascript
 someDocument.update({